projectsesame/sesame/design/envoy-shutdown.md

 ## Detailed Design

-- Implement new sub-command in Contour called `envoy shutdown-manager`
+- Implement new sub-command in Sesame called `envoy shutdown-manager`
 - This command will expose an http endpoint over a specific port (e.g. `8090`) and path `/shutdown`.
 - A new container will be added to the Envoy Daemonset pod which will run this new sub-command
 - This new container as well as the Envoy container will be updated to use an http preStop hook (see example below)